ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-03.md

 # Any day now

-Teaser text: Chrome 38 is nigh, we have links galore, and also Shakespeare for some reason.
+Teaser text: Chrome 38 is nigh, we have links galore and also Shakespeare for some reason.

-Chrome 38 — the first browser to support native, responsive image markup – is due to be pushed out to the stable channel’s [hundreds of millions of users](http://techcrunch.com/2013/05/15/googles-chrome-browser-now-has-750-million-active-users/) any day now.
+Chrome 38 — the first browser to support native responsive image markup – is due to be pushed out to the stable channel’s [hundreds of millions of users](http://techcrunch.com/2013/05/15/googles-chrome-browser-now-has-750-million-active-users/) any day now.

 [Google’s](https://www.youtube.com/watch?v=QINlm3vjnaY) [excited](https://www.youtube.com/watch?v=Pzc5Dly_jEM).